-Is Vladimir Putin a megalomaniac despot or a clever political strategist?
-Does President Putin suffer from overconfidence due to a narcissistic personality disorder or is he just standing up for the interests of Russia, and the Russian-speaking minorities in the neighboring countries?
-We do not know exactly what goes on in the Putin’s mind.
-Maybe that is just the problem!
+Is Putin a megalomaniac despot or a clever political strategist?
+Does he suffer from overconfidence due to a narcissistic personality disorder or is he just standing up for the interests of Russia and the Russian-speaking minorities in the neighboring countries?
+We do not know exactly what goes on in Putin’s mind.
+Maybe that is just the problem.

 Fortunately, we can conduct a psychological analysis of the individual Putin, albeit remotely.
 One striking feature of the Russian president is his small stature.
-His body height of 5 ft 7 (1.70m) is in stark contrast to other world leaders.
-Barack Obama, and David Cameron are no less than 4 inches taller (6ft1).
-The only current world leader shorter than Putin is Angela Merkel with her 5ft5, but as we will see, there are different standards applying to women.
+His body height of 5' 7" (1.70 m) is in stark contrast to other world leaders.
+Barack Obama and David Cameron are no less than 4 inches taller (6' 1").
+The only current world leader shorter than Putin is Angela Merkel with her 5' 5", but as we will see, there are different standards applying to women.

 There has been much psychological research into the relationship between height and leadership.
 Virtually all the research shows that leaders are longer than non-leaders.
 For example, a study of the U.S. presidential election shows that the taller presidential candidate wins more often.
 A recent exception to this is Obama's re-election.
-He is one inch shorter than his former opponent Mitt Romney, but was nevertheless re-elected as president in 2012.
-At his first election in 2008, he defeated the much shorter John McCain, the same height as Putin (5ft7).
+He is one inch shorter than his former opponent Mitt Romney but was nevertheless re-elected as president in 2012.
+In his first election in 2008, he defeated the much shorter John McCain, the same height as Putin (5' 7").

 The Napoleon complex

-In addition to Napoleon, Putin is probably also influenced by the sixteenth century Italian philosopher Niccolo Machiavelli.
-In the Prince Machiavelli wrote about the importance of a strong army for any ruler.
-He also stressed that it was better to be feared than to be loved for a leader.
-Furthermore, if you wanted to conquer another country it would be useful to have a group of people on the inside who wanted to support you.
+In addition to Napoleon, Putin is probably also influenced by the 16th-century Italian philosopher Niccolo Machiavelli.
+In The Prince, Machiavelli wrote about the importance of a strong army for any ruler.
+He also stressed that it was better for a leader to be feared than to be loved.
+Furthermore, if you wanted to conquer another country, it would be useful to have a group of people on the inside who wanted to support you.
 Finally, no ruler would be any good if your opponents could guess your intentions.
 Putin's leadership style is definitely Machiavellian.

 Putin occasionally shows his macho side, and that's not for nothing.
 He is being photographed as he is hunting or fishing, and then preferably bare-chested.
-He thus demonstrates that he is a ' real man. ' This is an important signal.
-As we know from our own research: Voters prefer a masculine leader during wartime (and a feminine leader during peace time).
-The machismo of Putin has another, sexual dimension.
-No doubt he is trying to impress his girlfriend, former Olympic gymnast Alina Kabayeva, who is his junior by 30 years.
+He thus demonstrates that he is a "real man."
+This is an important signal.
+As we know from our own research: Voters prefer a masculine leader during wartime (and a feminine leader during peacetime).
+The machismo of Putin also has a sexual dimension.
+No doubt, he is trying to impress his girlfriend, former Olympic gymnast Alina Kabayeva, who is his junior by 30 years.

 *Historians have determined that Napoleon was about average in height compared to the Frenchman of his time.
 He looks shorter because the soldiers who surrounded him were selected for their height in order to protect the emperor well, so on paintings he seems a lot smaller.
 This was probably also due to British war propaganda as the Brits liked to refer to him as a little man.
 That’s probably where the image of the "little emperor" originates from.